duesee/imap-next/proxy/README.md

 ```

 > [!NOTE]
+> A few semantic changes are required to make the proxy more useful.
+> These changes are communicated by the proxy, e.g., by emitting a warning or prefixing a `text`.
+>
-> IMAP is a malleable protocol that allows sending commands "piece-by-piece" using "literals".
+> **Literal handling** IMAP allows sending commands "piece-by-piece" using literals.
-> We generally don't preserve semantically irrelevant information such as casing or optional braces.
-> Further, we abstract literal handling to make the proxy more helpful.
+> However, forwarding single pieces rules out modifications that change the size of a literal.
-> Essentially, the proxy presents messages "in one piece", meaning they can be easily exchanged (if so desired).
+> Thus, the proxy collects all pieces first and presents single messages that can be easily replaced (if so desired).
-> Still, the literal abstraction introduces a (minor) semantic change.
-> While this could be rectified in the future, it should be mostly irrelevant in practice.
+>
+> **Capability stripping** Capabilities can introduce fundamental protocol changes.
+> Thus, forwarding unknown capabilities would mean we are willing to "lose track" of our session understanding.
+> It also implies the proxy needs to forward unparsed messages and (somehow) "get on track" at some later point.
+> Doing so requires an in-depth analysis of the problem and its implications.
+> Thus, we prefer to strip unsupported capabilities and error out on parsing errors.

 # Quickstart